Medvedev91/timeto.me/README.md

 How it works for me:

 Most of my activities are repeated.
-I wake up at the same time, then 1 hour to get ready, 2 hours working, 1 hour eating, etc.
+I wake up at the same time, then 1 hour to get ready, 2 hours working, 1 hour eating, etc. So I created a repeating task for each of these.

-I created a repeating task for each of these activities with timer and time of day.
+**Note I set the timer and time of day.**

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_repeatings_1.jpg" width="200" />